Biologically speaking, carbohydrates are molecules that contain carbon, hydrogen and oxygen atoms in specific ratios.

 When glucose from carbohydrates is lacking, muscle can also be broken down into amino acids and converted into glucose or other compounds to generate energy.

-However, this is one way the body provides adequate energy to the brain, which requires some glucose for energy even during periods of prolonged starvation.
+However, this is one way the body provides adequate energy for the brain, which requires some glucose for energy even during periods of prolonged starvation.

-Consuming at least some carbohydrates in the diet is one way to prevent this starvation-related loss of muscle mass.
-These carbs will reduce muscle breakdown and provide glucose as energy for the brain (4).
+Consuming at least some carbohydrates is one way to prevent this starvation-related loss of muscle mass.
+These carbs will reduce muscle breakdown and provide glucose as energy for the brain (

 Other ways the body can preserve muscle mass without carbohydrates will be discussed later in this article.